paveg/lunch-picker/docs/deployment.md

 - `ci.yml` — runs on every pull request and push to `main`.
 It installs dependencies, runs `pnpm lint`, and builds the web client.
 Treat this job as required for PR merge protection.
 - `deploy.yml` — runs on pushes to `main` (and on manual `workflow_dispatch`).
 It deploys the Worker (`wrangler deploy`) and publishes the Pages project via `cloudflare/pages-action`.

+> Note: Because the repository does not track `pnpm-lock.yaml`, the workflows skip package-manager caching and run `pnpm install` without `--frozen-lockfile`.
+If you add a lock file later, re-enable caching by setting `cache: pnpm` in `actions/setup-node` and switch the install command to `pnpm install --frozen-lockfile`.

 ### Required GitHub secrets

 | Secret | Description | Scope |